Contemporary US American amateur artist who lives in Brooklyn.

-- La Novia, Gilberto Almeida Egas (1928 –) Ref.
+- La Novia, Gilberto Almeida Egas (1928–) Ref.
 Exhibition: La Novia del Cielo, Holmes à Court Gallery, Perth, Western Australia (2001).
-Two harliquinesque men play long (tenor-sized) cylindrical pipes each with seven thumb holes covered and thus possibly recorders, though probably intended to represent the native pinkillu (a six-holed duct flute).
+Two harliquinesque men play long (tenor-sized) cylindrical pipes each with seven finger holes covered and thus possibly recorders, though probably intended to represent the native pinkillu (a six-holed duct flute).

 Pieter Cornelisz. van Egmont